mongoose-airlines/game-goose/README.md

 ## Setup Instructions:
 ___
-### Start by cloning the codealong repo to your machine, installing node modules, and opening the project in vsco:
+### Start by cloning the codealong repo to your machine, installing node modules, and opening the project in vs code:

 ```
 git clone https://github.com/mongoose-airlines/game-goose.git